Nested Sampling

 Model comparison

-Practical recommendation: Use nested sampling when you need to compare models (compute Bayes factors) or when the posterior is multimodal.
+Use nested sampling when you need to compare models (compute Bayes factors) or when the posterior is multimodal.
 Use HMC/NUTS for high-dimensional unimodal posterior inference.
-Use Metropolis–Hastings when gradients aren't available and dimensionality is low.
+Use Metropolis-Hastings when gradients are unavailable and dimensionality is low.

 References & Further Reading